anonymoussc/anonymoussc.github.io/_posts/2016-07-16-implementing-application-cache-manifest.markdown

 1. It will not cache any videos.

-2. It cache all pages except `/contact`.
+2. It will cache & available for offline view all pages except `/contact`.

-3. It will cached the latest 14 posts.
+3. It will cached & available for offline view the latest 14 posts.